cgewecke/hardhat-gas-reporter/docs/advanced.md

 - `gas_cost += 4 * bytes_zero`: gas added to base cost for every zero byte of memory data
 - `gas_cost += 16 * bytes_nonzero`: gas added to base cost for every nonzero byte of memory data

 :warning: The execution costs minus intrinsic gas overhead reported by the plugin are **only lower bounds** of what the actual cost will be.
-(Read [wolfio/evm-opcodes/gas][8] for coverage of the complex accounting applied to any given method invocation in reality)
+(Read [wolfio/evm-opcodes/gas][8] for more info about the complex accounting applied to any given method invocation in reality)

 ## JSON Output